A timeline of History

 The curricula are designed to reflect theoretical, as well as specialized and correlated clinical subjects.
 Practical courses are conducted in University’s various specialized laboratories, using skills-based medical/clinical simulation and relevant instructional materials.
 In the academic year of 2022-23, the standardized assessment of practical clinical skills was carried out in the OSCE format (Objective Structured Clinical Skills Examination), in 25 newly renovated and equipped rooms in Mikaelyan Institute of Surgery.
 Starting with the 2023 academic year, the MD program is instructed in a modular format.

-List of Subjects and Academic Courses per Years of Study
+Subjects and Academic Courses per Years of Study

 Year I